jcruse03/Google-DDNS-Update/README.md

 on Google Domains.

 Has also been tested and works on Raspbian on the Raspberry Pi.
 Thanks to RandLoki.
-Tested and working on siaberry.
-Use openRC method.
+Tested and working on siaberry with openRC method.

 ## -------Installation--------